Jiramide/KeyboardLayoutAnalyser/README.md

 the panel itself.
 While not a refactoring, this also allows me to write new behaviour like an actual back button (and not a fake one).

+The last refactor I'd like to make is making `App` a singleton.
+Pretty much all panels have an association to `App` in order to access the persistent application data.
+Making `App` a singleton class would remove this association for all panels, making panels less coupled with `App`.